Quality 11 plus tuition since 1999

 You will come across many adverts that bombard you with incentives to call in, discounts for early bulk bookings, free assessments, limited offers, ‘hurry only 1 space left’ etc. Do not be pressured to make any decision and be wary of what you commit to.
 If you are at an assessment do not be pressured to sign any agreement, just request some time to think and review.
 An increasing concern I have found is parents tied to their existing providers by lengthy notice periods and locked in with pre-paid commitments.
 If you are asked to prepay, ask for a trial period first to test out the centre.
 If you do prepay, do not be afraid to ask about the refund process and negotiate a break clause that gives you the option of leaving without incurring any financial penalty.
 If at a later date you are not happy and wish to leave then you should be able to, without any penalties - question the motives of someone who restricts your choice to leave.

 It goes without saying that all pass rates and testimonials should be treated with extreme caution, even if genuine, there is no easy way to validate.
 The best method to gauge quality is to speak to existing parents who have used the provider in previous years, this will give you the best insight.
-If this is not possible, trial a few weeks to judge for yourself, as you are the best critic for your child’s interests.
+If this is not possible, trial a few weeks to judge for yourself, as you are the best critic for your child’s interests, you can also meet and talk to parents when picking up and collecting.

 Many research before buying an item - tuition is no different.
 It is up to you to carry out the research to make sure your child is receiving appropriate and relevant tuition.
 It is with regret that I regularly encounter the same pattern in conversations with new parents, namely the time that their children have wasted in undertaking pointless work that is of no value for the final test, despite everything, the burden rests on the parent.
 Invest time to research the areas relating to the 11 plus and do not be pressured to make any hasty decisions.